gristlabs/grist-help/help/widget-chart.md

 #### Scatter Plot

-Needs three or more series: the first for the point labels, the second and third for the X and Y values of each point, respectively.
+Needs three or more series: the first for the point labels, and the second and third for the X and Y values for each point, respectively.
 Additional series specify Y values for additional sets of points.

   <span class="screenshot-large">*![widget_chart_scatter](images/widget_chart_scatter.png)*</span>
   {: .screenshot-half }